 What are dynamic institutional models that support performance practice inside and outside of higher education?
 How can the arts and creative practice be a catalyst for social change?

 Moderated by Deborah Thomas and Sharon Hayes, Penn Professors and Co-Chairs of The Sachs Program for Arts Innovation Advisory Board, the panel will explore how universities can more effectively connect communities of scholars, arts practitioners, and activists through research, pedagogy, and engaged practice.
-If taken as a given that the arts should be central to student learning and the educational experiences across the curriculum, what examples might we draw from to ensure that they constitute a core dimension of life at Penn?
+Given that the arts should be central to student learning and the educational experiences across the curriculum, what examples might we draw from to ensure that they constitute a core dimension of life at Penn?

 Monday, November 8, 5:00 PM Eastern

 This is a virtual conversation taking place on Zoom.
-Registration is required in order to receive the Zoom program link, which will be shared via email prior to the event.
+Registration is required.

 E. Patrick Johnson is Dean of the School of Communication and Annenberg University Professor at Northwestern University.
 A member of the American Academy of Arts & Sciences, Johnson’s work has greatly impacted African American Studies, Performance Studies, and Gender, and Sexuality Studies.
 He is the author of several books, including Appropriating Blackness: Performance and the Politics of Authenticity (2003); Sweet Tea: Black Gay Men of the South—An Oral History (2008); Black.
 Queer.
 Southern.
 Women. —An Oral History (2018); Honeypot: Black Southern Women Who Love Women (2019), in addition to a number of edited and co-edited collections, essays, and plays.